Abortion Pill

 An ultrasound is required at the abortion facility before the procedure.
 (Our free ultrasound is for your own medical information — it doesn’t replace the one the abortion provider does, but it tells you what you need to know *before* you go elsewhere.)

-The abortion pill itself is limited to 10 weeks** under FDA guidance, even though NC’s overall limit is 12.
+The abortion pill itself is limited to 10 weeks** under FDA guidance, even though NC’s overall limit is 12 weeks and 6 days.

 If you’re under 18, North Carolina requires parental consent for an abortion, or a judicial bypass.
 You do not need parental consent for a pregnancy test, an ultrasound, or to talk through your options with our medical staff.